AgnayS/AgnayS/README.md

 - 🌱 I’m currently learning **C, CSS, JavaScript and Flutter**

-- 👯 I’m looking to collaborate on **An open source suite of everyday applications.**
+- 👯 I’m looking to collaborate on **Cross platform foss bots and software.**

 - 👨‍💻 All of my projects are available at [github.com/agnaysrivastava, github.com/AgnayS](github.com/agnaysrivastava, github.com/AgnayS)